Impressions from the Seahawks’ 22-14 preseason-opening win vs. Denver Broncos

 But Barton seemed to find his footing from there and had five tackles in the first half to lead the Seahawks.

 Blair, who also played throughout the first half, rushed hard on a safety blitz in the second quarter with the Broncos throwing to the man he left open for a 24-yard gain.
-The play may not have been Blair’s fault — Carroll could be seen talking animatedly to defensive coaches afterward.
+Carroll said later Blair was not supposed to rush in that situation.
+“That was a mistake,” Carroll said.

 But like Barton, Blair was mostly good in the first half, finishing with four tackles, including breaking through the line to tackle Denver running back Khalfani Muhammad for a loss of one midway through the second quarter.